psqlpy-python/psqlpy/psqlpy-stress/README.md

    user: `admin`
    password: is your token that you have saved at `step 2`

-5. Import a dashboard to a grafana, named `dashboad.yaml`, located in root directory, where you can find measured values such as:
+5. Import a dashboard to a grafana, named `dashboad.yaml`, located in root directory.
+   This dashboard displays certain important parameters:

    - p99
    - p95
    - p90
    - p50
    - mean
    - p50 rps

 6. Run poetry install in root
 7. Apply migrations to database (default database is in docker-compose).